 If I treated you with respect and understanding wouldn't you be kinder and more gentle to me?

 Before you know it, you might learn the most important lesson of them all -- Alzheimer's World is very different than you think.
-Alzheimer's World is a good place.

 In fact, once you learn that it is a better place than the place you might be in right now, you might learn to enjoy it in comparison.
 It only gets better.
 Instead of reaching for the Excedrin plus, you'll start reaching for the stars.

-- What’s the Difference Between Alzheimer’s Disease and Dementia
+What is the Difference Between Alzheimer’s and Dementia

 Original content Bob DeMarco, the Alzheimer's Reading Room